 On behalf of the EASTBIO DTP Management Group

-The following one-day Foundation Masterclasses will be offered to all first-year EASTBIO students (all held in Dundee - campus map):
+The following one-day masterclasses will be offered to all first-year EASTBIO students (all held in Dundee - campus map):

-Dynamic Modelling for Systems Biology (3 November 2017)
+Dynamic Modelling for Systems Biology (28 February 2020, Edinburgh)

-All first year students must finalise their choice of masterclasses, and other EASTBIO training, by the 16th of October 2017.
-The online training plan and record form is available at this link.
+All first year students must finalise their choice of masterclasses, and other EASTBIO training, *by the 21 October 2019*.
+The Training Plan form is circulated to students after the Induction.

 1 Statistics and Experimental Design

-Course leader: Dr Margo Chase-Topping (Centre for Immunity, Infection and Evolution, University of Edinburgh)
+Course leader: Dr Margo Chase-Topping (University of Edinburgh)

-Venue: Balbeggie Room, West Park Conference Centre, Dundee
+Venue: Howff Suite, West Park Conference Centre, Dundee